Aeroluna/LunaCoopMod/README.md

 What the hell were Blizzard thinking giving Reapers their structure weapon back.
 Overall the Reaper does less DPS but now they get to be funny with their grenade.
 Get wrecked Shadow Tech.

+- Reduced Phoenix's Graviton Beam ability cooldown from 30 seconds to 0 seconds.
+- Increased Phoenix's Graviton Beam ability energy cost from 0 to 50.

+Why do Amon's Phoenixes have energy if their one ability doesn't even cost energy?
+Now EMPing them actually stops them from lifting.

+- Changed Adept from Purifier model to Versus model.
+- Reduced Adept hitpoints from 90 to 70.
+- Reduced Adept shield from 90 to 70.
+- Reduced cost from 125/50 to 100/25.
+- Reduced Adept weapon range from 5 to 4.
+- Reworked Adept weapon to no longer hit air.
+- Changed Adept damage from 16 (+6 vs Light) to 10 (+12 vs Light).
+- Renamed Adept weapon from Purifier Glaive Cannon to Glaive Cannon.
+- Added Resonating Glaives upgrade for Adepts.
+  - Increases attack speed by 45%.
+  - Adept attacks will have orange projectiles after Resonating Glaives has been researched.
+  - Amon will gain this upgrade after 10 minutes on Brutal.
+- Reduced sight radius of Adept Shade from 9 to 4.

+Nerfed Adept from its Campaign version to its Versus version, but in return it gets Resonating Glaives.
+It didn't really make sense that Amon had Purifier Adepts anyways.

+- Fixed a bug where Infested Terran eggs used Stetmann's armor icon.

+yeah.

 ## Raynor

 - Added P4: Mercenary Contractor